Kemppis3/System-event-monitor/README.md

 # System event monitor

-Project for creating a system, which's events are monitored for changes in watched files and directories.
+A Linux Daemon for monitoring target file's / directory's events, and sending monitoring information to a external server.

-Purpose of this project was to practive system's programming, code a small Daemon for logging desired System events, and send the logged events to another host with SSH.
+Purpose of this project was to learn about system's programming, code a small Linux Daemon for logging desired System events, and send the monitored information to a external server (host) via SSH.

 ![Setup Diagram](./pictures/setup_diagram.jpg)